BY KAREN LIBIN

 - Property inspection and resolution

-The inspection is conducted to uncover problems or potential problems with the home.
-Sometimes other experts will need to be contacted for additional information or bids.
-Once the Inspection Report is completed, if needed, your Realtor will assist you in reaching an acceptable financial resolution with the seller.
+The inspection is conducted to uncover potential problems with the home.
+Once an Inspection objection is received, your Realtor will assist you in reaching an acceptable resolution with the buyer.
+This may involve you arranging to have items repaired or compensating the buyer financially.

 Four days before the closing (the property purchase), a settlement statement will be available.
-At the closing you will bring a certified bank check unless a prior wire transfer has been made.
-After signing what feels like an unbelievable amount of documents, you will be finished and own your new home!
+Again, your Realtor is responsible for its accuracy.
+At the closing the buyer will bring a certified bank check unless a prior wire transfer has been made.
+After signing what feels like an unbelievable amount of documents, you will be finished selling your property and onto your next real estate adventure!